pdohara/gitinit/contents/pages/fixing-mistakes.md

     HEAD is now at 4952548...
 Completed GettingStarted.html

-Git is telling you that you are looking at a historical commit.
-You cannot work here, unless you create a branch.
-This is fine if we just wanted to look at the state of the files for this commit, but since we want to move back to this commit we need to try a different approach.
+Git is telling you that you are looking at a commit that isn't tagged.
+You can work here, but it will be difficult to get back here unless you tag this commit.
+If we just wanted to look at the state of the files for this commit this is fine.
+However, since we want to move back to this commit we need to better understand how Git tracks commits.

+TODO Explain Commits and Tags

 Consider the following history: